Samer-Os/Samer-Os/ReadMe.md

 # 💫 About Me:
 Hey, my name is Oussama Samer and i'm 23 years old.
-I'm third year computer engineering student at Ondokuz Mayis university in Samsun, Turkey and ex ESI student in Algeria<br>I'm junior flutter developper and currently learning react.js for front end web development
+I'm third year computer engineering student at Ondokuz Mayis university in Samsun, Turkey and ex ESI student in Algeria<br>I'm a junior flutter developper and currently learning react.js for front end web development

 ## 🌐 Socials: